For a while, I’ve been scared to share this with you, or any person I know for that matter.

 For a while, I’ve been shakily holding on, in denial about this, because it felt like letting one of my dreams die.

-And I’m freaking out even typing the words for this email – for several reasons:
+And I’m freaking out even typing the words – for several reasons:

 - It means I’m finally choosing to own this fully